bazilinskyy/coupled-sim/README.md

 ```

 ## AI Driving initiation
-A manual start of the AV driving initiation is added to give the passenger enough time to perform the eye-calibration.
-Otherwise the AV would start driving as soon as the experiment starts.
+A manual start of the AV driving initiation is added to give the passenger enough time to perform the eye calibration.
+Otherwise, the AV would start driving as soon as the experiment starts.
-Leaving no time for the participant to perform the eye-calibration.
+Leaving no time for the participant to perform the eye calibration.
-For the implementation of the manual initiation, adaptations needs to be made in the *AICar.cs* script.
+For the implementation of the manual initiation, adaptations need to be made in the *AICar.cs* script.
 **1.** First, a new bool is needed to determine the state of activation of the braking.

 **2.** Second, in the *Update* function, write the condition to start the AV when a button is pressed.
 Here is an example using the up arrow key.